 Allows you specify the target cycle time for this step

-Allows you to reset to the layout specified on the Master Layout
+Allows you to reset to the layout specified on the Base Layout

 Allows you to delete the current step

 Gives you the ability to build logic that will be executed whenever this step is opened or closed - we’ll talk more about Triggers a bit later.

 Allows you to print out the steps in the app

 Allows you to adjust the cycle timer for the entire app

 Shows you a list of all variables associated with this app

 Allows you to specify the app resolution to fit your intended interface.